ChristianPanov/lwlog/README.md

 The color policy could be either colored(```lwlog::colored_policy```) or non-colored (```lwlog::uncolored_policy```).\
 The non-colored policy will drop the color flags in the pattern instead of processing them, but will not ignore them.
 Using ```lwlog::colored_policy``` is most suitable for console sinks, since it relies on console-specific color codes.\
 We only need the ```sink_it()``` function.
 It can do whatever you want it to do - write to console, write to file, write to file in some fancy way, write to another application, etc.\
+Before outputting the message, you would only need to set the current severity level. ***lwlog*** keeps track of it to allow level-based colors.\
 Like in the example, you can either use some kind of a writer class, which handles the actual writing, or you can directly handle the writing in the function.\
 The compiled and formatted message is received with ```sink_t::m_pattern.compile(record)```.
 We access the pattern member from the sink base class and then compile it with the log message.
 #### Example